16 Biggest Wedding Money Wasters đź’Ť

 However, the problem with such low-end venues is that it will be up to you to bring in everything you need for your weddings, such as lighting, furniture, carpeting, cutlery, and silverware.

-More: 3.
-Indulgent entertainment
+3. Indulgent entertainment

 DJs, a string quartet, and even a five-piece wedding band can liven up your wedding beautifully without costing too much.
 If you need to indulge a special love of Elvis impersonators, jugglers, or belly dancers, though, you can easily run out of money.
 It’s important to keep your wedding entertainment expectations under control.

-More: without huge expenses.
+A wedding band, however, is not the only way to entertain your guests without huge expenses.
 A local college band is also a good option to consider.
 Young musicians will likely jump at a chance to get experience and such bands usually cost less than professionals.
 In general, a DJ will be cheaper than a live band.

 4. Inviting everyone